TIBCOSoftware/snappydata/docs/GettingStarted.md

 If you would like to build TIBCO ComputeDB from source, refer to the [documentation on building from source](/install/building_from_source.md).

-## What is the Delta between TIBCO ComputeDB and Apache Spark? <!---Can we use another word instead of Delta.--->
+## How is TIBCO ComputeDB different than Apache Spark?

 Apache Spark is a general purpose parallel computational engine for analytics at scale.
 At its core, it has a batch design center and is capable of working with disparate data sources.
 While this provides rich unified access to data, this can also be quite inefficient and expensive.
 Analytic processing requires massive data sets to be repeatedly copied and data to be reformatted to suit Spark.
 In many cases, it ultimately fails to deliver the promise of interactive analytic performance.
 For instance, each time an aggregation is run on a large Cassandra table, it necessitates streaming the entire table into Spark to do the aggregation.
 Caching within Spark is immutable and results in stale insight.